ktoso/rx-wiki/Creating-Observables.md

 ***

 ## deferFuture( )
-#### convert a Future into an Observable, but do not attempt to get the Future's value until an Observer subscribes
+#### convert a Future that returns an Observable into an Observable, but do not attempt to get the Observable that the Future returns until an Observer subscribes
 [[images/rx-operators/deferFuture.png]]

-You can also choose to convert a Future into an Observable in such a way that the Future is not invoked until an observer subscribes to the resulting Observable, with the `deferFuture( )` operator.
+You can use the `deferFuture( )` operator to convert a Future that returns an Observable into an Observable that emits the values of that returned Observable in such a way that the Future is not invoked until an observer subscribes to the resulting Observable.

 ***
 ## fromCancellableFuture( ), startCancellableFuture( ), and deferCancellableFuture( )